cdeccio/cougarnet/README.md

 Congratulations!
 You have just completed a simple Cougarnet excercise!

-## Three Hosts Connected by a Switch
+## Three Hosts, Connected by a Switch

 Let's now add a switch to the previous example, so we can connect three nodes together on the same LAN.
 Create a new file called `three-node-switch.cfg` with